Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

             private void InitializeSampleUserAccounts()
             {
                 // Create a sample Traditional User Account that only has a Username and Password
-                // This will be used initially to demonstrate how to migrate to use Microsoft Passport
+                // This will be used initially to demonstrate how to migrate to use Windows Hello

                 UserAccount sampleUserAccount = new UserAccount()
                 {